seanthegeek/powertools/EMET/README.md

 The script can apply three different sets of system-wide settings, `low`, `medium`, and `high`.
 These settings can be applied to existing EMET installations by using the command line options `/low`, `/medium`, or `/high`.
-These applied to existing EMET installations without the .NET Framework install or the EMET MSI.
+These can be applied to existing EMET installations without the .NET Framework installer or the EMET MSI.

 When in doubt, try the `high` preset first, as it provides the best protection, and will still very rarely break some exceptionally poorly-written software.